Legal and Data Privacy Writer at TermsFeed.

 Now that we've discussed the central privacy laws currently enacted in the U.S., let's look at some active bills currently in the legislative process.

-Governor Ralph Northam signed the Virginia CDPA into law on March 2, 2021, effectively making Virginia the second state in the U.S. to pass a comprehensive privacy law.
+Governor Ralph Northam signed the Virginia VCDPA into law on March 2, 2021, effectively making Virginia the second state in the U.S. to pass a comprehensive privacy law.
 Set to take effect on January 1, 2023, the CDPA establishes privacy protection standards for companies and grants consumers (i.e., Virginia residents) several new rights regarding their personal data.

 In short, consumer rights under the CDPA are as follows: